How to create a sensitivity label?

 Assign permissions now

-- User access expires?: Select
+- User access to content expires: Select

 Never